fullcontact/hadoop-sstable/README.md

 Hadoop SSTable is an InputFormat implementation that supports reading and splitting Cassandra SSTables.
 Leveraging this input format MapReduce jobs can make use of Cassandra data for offline data analysis.

-## Full Documentation

-See the [Wiki](https://github.com/fullcontact/hadoop-sstable/wiki/) for full documentation.

-See the [Javadoc](http://github.com/fullcontact/hadoop-sstable/javadoc) for the API.

 ## Communication

 - [GitHub Issues](https://github.com/fullcontact/hadoop-sstable/issues)

 ## Binaries

-Binaries and dependency information for Maven, Ivy, Gradle and others can be found at [http://search.maven.org] TODO.
+Binaries and dependency information for Maven, Ivy, Gradle and others can be found at [http://search.maven.org]

-Change history and version numbers => [CHANGES.md](https://github.com/fullcontact/hadoop-sstable/blob/master/CHANGES.md) TODO.

 Example for Gradle:

 ```
-compile 'com.fullcontact.hadoop-sstable:hadoop-sstable:x.y.z'
+compile 'com.fullcontact:hadoop-sstable:x.y.z'
 ```

 ## Build